cds-snc/covid-alert-app/e2e/README.md

 ### Simulator Errors/Warnings

 You can dismiss warnings, and they should go away for the lifetime of the simulator.

 If Errors pop up they will overlap the visual items the simulator is trying to show, and thus block the items below them.
-This is a pain, you need to bring this up with a Dev so those errors can be remedied or handled differently.
+If your issues persist, please file an [Issue on Github](https://github.com/cds-snc/covid-alert-app/issues) to see if the error(s) can be remedied or handled differently.

 ### (iOS) Detox builds fail unexpectedly